mintlu8/bevy-rectray-ui/book/src/chapter_5.md

-# Primitives
+# Primitive Widgets

-There are the primitive widgets for `AoUI`, they display something and has no additional behaviors.
+`bevy_aoui` has a few primitive widgets for `AoUI` corresponding to bevy2d's primitives.
-Some of them corresponds to bundles in `bevy_sprite` and `bevy_text`.
+They only display something and have no additional behaviors.

 | name | bundle | widget | macro |
 | ---- | ------ | ------ | ----- |